Building Permits and Development Permits

 1. Electrical, gas, and plumbing work need separate permits not issued by the Town.
 Learn more about Safety Codes here.

-2. Fill and submit the application forms (listed below) with all required plans to the Planning Department.
+2. Submit the application with all required plans to the Planning Department via the online portal.

 3. If you will be digging, request utility locates.
 Locates must be available on site while work is being done.
 Please obtain line locates before digging: